muhammadraqib21/DevSocialApp/Readme.md

 # Project  - *DevSocialApp*

-**DevSocialApp** Is a MERN stack application that creates a social media playform for developers
+**DevSocialApp** Is a MERN stack application that creates a social media platform for developers

 Submitted by: *Muhammad Raqib*